MobileFirstLLC/doucheblock/.github/DOCS.md

 <br/>

-This extension was created with [Extension CLI](https://oss.mobilefirst.me/extension-cli/)

-You can learn more about the available commands in this [User Guide &rarr;](https://oss.mobilefirst.me/extension-cli/)
+This extension was created with [Extension CLI](https://oss.mobilefirst.me/extension-cli/).
+Learn more about the available commands [here &rarr;](https://oss.mobilefirst.me/extension-cli/)

 <br/>